beatum/sample/README.md

-# Sample Project - Asynchronous tasks in django with django-rq.
+# Sample Project - Asynchronous tasks in django with django-rq and url parsing with Beautiful Soup.

 This project is scaffolded by Ivan Semernyakov <direct@beatum-group.ru>, read the docs for more details.